jsharples777/week-13-homework/README.md

 # Installation Instructions

 1. Install [node.js](http://nodejs.org)
+2. Connect to the MySQL database and run `source schema.sql;` to create the tables
+3. Connect to the MySQL database and run `source seed.sql;` to load the test data
-2. Using the installed Node Package Manager `npm`, execute `npm install` to install the required libraries.
+4. Using the installed Node Package Manager `npm`, execute `npm install` to install the required libraries.

 # Usage